BartDeWaal/ERPN/README.md

 Bound to `x`.
 Removes item x from the stack.

 If the arrow is pointing at something, delete that instead of item x.

+#### Subtract
+Bound to `-` and `s`.
+Calculates y-x.

+If the arrow is pointing at something, subtracts whatever the pointer is pointing at from x without removing what the pointer is pointing at.

 #### Switch 2
 Bound to `z` and tab.
 Swaps x and y.